-I am a fourth-year PhD student at the Massachusetts Institute of Technology (MIT) in the Department of Mathematics co-advised by Prof. Philippe Rigollet and Prof. Jörn Dunkel.
+I recieved my PhD from the Massachusetts Institute of Technology (MIT) in 2024 in the Department of Mathematics co-advised by Prof. Philippe Rigollet and Prof. Jörn Dunkel funded by the NSF GRFP and MIT Presidential Fellowship.

-I am also part of the Interdisciplinary Doctoral Program in Statistics (IDPS) through the Institute for Data, Systems, and Society (IDSS).
+I was also part of the Interdisciplinary Doctoral Program in Statistics (IDPS) through the Institute for Data, Systems, and Society (IDSS).

 Prior to MIT, I graduated in 2019 from the University of Washington (UW) with a Bachelors of Science in Mathematics and Computer Science where I performed research on network inference methods in the Department of Applied Mathematics under Prof. Nathan Kutz.